inveniosoftware/docs-invenio-rdm/docs/install/run.md

 #### Update a community

-You can renamed a community using the API.
+You can update a community's profile and access settings using the API:

 ```bash
 curl -k -XPUT -H "Content-Type: application/json" https://127.0.0.1:5000/api/communities/yet_another_community?access_token=<token> -d '{